trinodb/trino/docs/src/main/sphinx/udf/introduction.md

 ## Recommendations

-Processing routines can potentially be resource intensive on the cluster in terms of memory and processing.
-Take the following considerations into account when writing and running SQL routines:
+Processing UDFs can potentially be resource intensive on the cluster in terms of memory and processing.
+Take the following considerations into account when writing and running SQL UDFs:

-* Some checks for the runtime behavior of routines are in place.
-For example, routines that take longer to process than a hardcoded threshold are automatically terminated.
+* Some checks for the runtime behavior of UDF are in place.
+For example, UDFs that take longer to process than a hardcoded threshold are automatically terminated.
 * Avoid creation of arrays in a looping construct.
 Each iteration creates a separate new array with all items and copies the data for each modification,